-(b) Rather than conducting on-site inspections, the State Gaming Agency may perform "desk audits" of the Tribe's Gaming Devices currently in operation.
+- (e) To minimize unnecessary disruption to the Gaming Operation, rather than conducting on-site inspections, the State Gaming Agency may perform desk audits of the Tribe's Gaming Devices currently in operation.
 Upon receipt of notice from the State Gaming Agency of the intent to conduct a desk audit, the Tribal Gaming Agency shall provide the State Gaming Agency with a list of all of the Tribe's Gaming Devices currently in operation, together with the information for each such Gaming Device that supports a desk audit.
 This information shall include, but is not limited to, the following:

 - (1) Manufacturer;

 - (2) Game name or theme;

 - (3) Serial number;

 - (4) Machine or asset number;

-- (5) Manufacturer;

-- (6) Location;
+- (5) Location;

-- (7) Denomination;
+- (6) Denomination;

-- (8) Slot type (e.g., video, reel);
+- (7) Slot type (e.g., video, reel);

-- (9) Progressive type (e.g., stand alone, linked, wide area progressive);
+- (8) Progressive type (e.g., stand alone, linked, wide area progressive);

-- (10) Software ID number for all certified software in the Gaming Device, including game, base or system, boot chips and communication chip; and
+- (9) Software ID number for all certified software in each Gaming Device located on the gaming floor, including game, base or system, boot chips and communication chip; and

-- (11) Any other information deemed relevant and appropriate by the State Gaming Agency and the Tribal Gaming Agency.
+- (10) Any other information deemed relevant and appropriate by the State Gaming Agency and the Tribal Gaming Agency.

-- (c) The State Gaming Agency shall notify the Tribal Gaming Agency of its intent to conduct any on-site Gaming Device inspection with prior notice sufficient to afford the presence of proper staffing and, where applicable, manufacturer's representatives, to ensure the overall efficiency of the inspection process.
-The inspection shall not be unreasonably delayed and must take place within thirty (30) days of notification unless the Tribal Gaming Agency and State Gaming Agency agree otherwise.
+- (f) The State Gaming Agency shall provide notice to the Tribal Gaming Agency of its intent to conduct any on-site Gaming Device inspection with prior notice sufficient to afford the presence of proper staffing and, where applicable, manufacturer's representatives, to ensure the overall efficiency of the inspection process.
+The inspection shall not be unreasonably delayed and must take place within thirty (30) days

-- (d) The State Gaming Agency may retain and use qualified consultants

-to perform the functions authorized or specified herein but any such consultants shall be bound by the confidentiality and information use and disclosure provisions applicable to the State Gaming Agency and its employees.
+- of notification unless the Tribal Gaming Agency and State Gaming Agency agree otherwise. - The State Gaming Agency may retain and use qualified consultants to (g) perform the functions authorized or specified herein but any such consultants shall be bound by the confidentiality and information use and disclosure provisions applicable to the State Gaming Agency and its employees.
 The State Gaming Agency shall ensure that any consultants retained by it have met the standards and requirements, including any background investigations, established by applicable regulations governing contract employees prior to participating in any matter under this Compact.
 The State Gaming Agency shall also take all reasonable steps to ensure that consultants are free from conflicting interests in the conduct of their duties under this Compact.
 The Tribal Gaming Agency, in its sole discretion, may require a member or staff of the Tribal Gaming Agency or a representative of the State Gaming Agency to accompany any consultant at all times that the consultant is in a non-public area of the Gaming Facility.

-(e) The State Gaming Agency promptly shall consult with the Tribal Gaming Agency concerning any material discrepancies noted and whether those discrepancies continue to exist.
+Before an inspection commences, the State Gaming Agency inspectors shall present their state identification to the Tribal Gaming Agency upon request and any consultant that may have been engaged by the State Gaming Agency for inspections shall be accompanied by a State Gaming Agency employee with state identification. - (h) The State Gaming Agency promptly shall consult with the Tribal Gaming Agency concerning any material discrepancies noted and whether those discrepancies continue to exist.